A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Supermartingales

 \end{corollary} The proof is in Appendix~\ref{app:proof-anytime-subGaussian}.
 Suppose the loss is stationary and bounded in $[0,H]$, implying that it is $H/2$-subGaussian.
 If $\lambda_i=\lambda$ is constant, then Corollary~\ref{cor:anytime-subGaussian-losses} implies that with probability at least $1-\delta$,

 for all times $t$ and measures $\rho\in\Mspace{\Theta}$.
 For any fixed time $n$ of special interest, setting $\lambda_i=\lambda/n$ for all $\lambda$ recovers~\eqref{eq:catoni-bounded} (Catoni's bound) exactly at time $n$, but still makes a nontrivial claim for all $t \neq n$ at no extra cost.
-This time-uniform bound for bounded losses was recently given by \citet{haddouche2022pac}.
+This time-uniform bound for bounded losses was recently also given by \citet{haddouche2022pac}.
 As noted previously, it generalizes well-known fixed-time bounds of the same flavour \citep{catoni2003pac,catoni2004statistical,catoni2007pac,alquier2016properties}.
-This phenomenon of exactly recovering a fixed-time Chernoff-style bound by a more general time-uniform bound was precisely the main contribution of the unified ``supermartingale + Ville'' framework of~\cite{howard2020time}.
+This phenomenon of exactly recovering a fixed-time Chernoff-style bound by a more general time-uniform bound was a central contribution of the unified ``supermartingale + Ville'' framework of~\cite{howard2020time}.

-A natural question is whether allowing $\lambda_t$ to change with $t$ is beneficial.
-The answer is yes, because it enables time-uniform bounds which converge to $\E_\rho R_t(\theta)$ as $t\to\infty$, which is not possible for a fixed $\lambda$.
-We discuss how to select $\lambda_t$ to achieve this effect in Appendix~\ref{sec:confseq}.